 In order to receive and view Open Requests, you need to set up categories for the products and services your company sells.
-To begin: Click your name in the top right corner Click Settings in the drop-down menu Select the Categories tab Here you can search for any categories available on GovQuote and select the ones that best fit your company's needs.
-To begin searching, first click the Products or Services checkbox (or both) to indicate what kinds of categories yo
+To begin: Click your name in the top right corner Click Settings in the drop-down menu Select the Categories tab Here you can search for the categories available on GovQuote and select however many suit your company's needs.
+To begin searching, first click the Products or Services checkbox (or both) to indicate what kinds of categories you are

 Lesson 5: Changing Locations

 To receive requests only from certain states: Click your name in the top right corner Select Settings from the drop-down menu Click the Locations tab Click the blue Clear all text Click the blue Yes button in the popup window when prompted Check the boxes next to the states you would like to receive requests from Click the blue Save button !(https://storage.crisp.chat/users/helpdesk/website/440f4040-d03a-43d0-92fb-58bad3ac78bf/ab5eacbf-998e-431c-a8

 Lesson 6: Notifications for Companies

 When agencies create requests, GovQuote matches them with your selected categories and sends you notifications.
 These can be viewed by clicking the "megaphone" icon in the top right of the page as shown below.
 Blue New Request notifications will also appear on new requests.
 These will disappear once the new requests have been viewed.
 Notifications can be cleared by clicking the blue Dismiss text on each notification or by clicking Dismiss all.
 They can also be viewed on a separa